rmania/rmania.github.io/_posts/2020-06-03-neural_networks.md

 NN's can get very complex and there many parameters to tune.
 A great way to play around for yourself without coding is the [Tensorflow neural network playground](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.72031&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false).
 You can also download a free ebook [here](http://neuralnetworksanddeeplearning.com/index.html) from Michael Nielsen that I quoted above.
 He's able like no other to explain complex concepts about NN's in a clear and concise manner.

-### Major models
+### Major model types

-The simplified explanation above refers to a Convolution Neural Network (CNN): a multi-layered NN with an setup designed to extract increasingly complex features of the data at each layer to determine the output to do Image Classification taks e.g. These techniques tend to work well if you unstructured data sets , say images, and you need to infer properties.
+The simplified explanation above refers to a **Convolution Neural Network** (CNN): a multi-layered NN with an setup designed to extract increasingly complex features of the data at each layer to determine the output to do Image Classification taks e.g. These techniques tend to work well if you unstructured data sets , say images, and you need to infer properties.
 With this you can diagnose health diseases from medical scans for instance.
 There are many more health AI related [use cases](https://healthitanalytics.com/news/top-5-use-cases-for-artificial-intelligence-in-medical-imaging)

+Another major model type in the deep learning space are the **Recurrent Neural Networks** (RNNs).
+These are multi-layered NNs storing information in context nodes, which allows them to learn data sequences and output a number or another sequence.
+You would use this typically when you have specific sequenced datasets like time-series, audio recordings or text.
+An RNN neuron receives a command that indicates the start of a sentence and not a set of independent input variables like in CNN's.
+Some use cases include: generate captions for images, predicting customers for a cinema (using **Long short**-**term memory** (LSTM) algorithms) or assess the likelihood that a credit-card transaction is fraudulent.

 ### Breakthroughs

+Examples of deep learning is how Apple can automatically organize photos, identify faces or, how Google can programmatically translate many languages with extreme accuracy.
+It is infusing deep learning into more and more products so you basically use it without knowing: Search, Maps, translation, YouTube, their self-driving cars etc. Let's go over some recent breakthroughs in various fields:

 **Natural Language Processing - NLP** where advanced language models using deep learning techniques can estimate a the probability distribution of a set of linguistic units and predict the next word in a sequence of words.
 These features are interesting and can be built at little cost and have significantly improved several NLP tasks such as [machine translation](https://en.wikipedia.org/wiki/Machine_translation), and [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition).

 Somewhere end of 2018, the Google AI unit launched BERT: **B**idirectional **E**ncoder **R**epresentations from **T**ransformers for Language Understanding gaining very promising results in fields like sentiment analysis and question and answering techniques.
 They open-sourced their code (based on the TensorFlow framework) on [Github](https://github.com/google-research/bert) and you can even try out one of their models to predict Movie Review sentiment on their Google [Colab environment](https://colab.research.google.com/github/google-research/bert/blob/master/predicting_movie_reviews_with_bert_on_tf_hub.ipynb).

+Fortunately there are also some inspiring close-to-home examples like the City of Amsterdam that applies object recognition techniques to identify garbage or graffiti in the city of Amsterdam. [link](https://medium.com/maarten-sukel/garbage-object-detection-using-pytorch-and-yolov3-d6c4e0424a10)

 _more examples_ W.I.P.